phpbb-extensions/test-framework/README.md

 ## ✅ Requirements

 - Your extension's package contents must be located at the root level of the repository.
 That is, the repository **must directly represent the package**, with all relevant files such as `composer.json`, `README`, `LICENSE`, etc. placed directly in the **root of the repository**, **not inside a subdirectory within the repository**.
-See any of phpbb-extension's official extension repositories as an example.
 - Tests must be defined in your repository using PHPUnit.

 ## 🛠 Advanced Configuration Options